B2ORG/T6-B2OP-PATCH/README.md

 ## How does B2 ecosystem interact with this new verification process

 Checksum of each new B2 patch version will be attached to the release, which will allow you to verify whether a valid patch is used yourself.
-In terms of what the patch do, it force enables displaying those checksums at the beginning of your game, and at the end of every even round past 20 will display both files checksums as well as game memory checksums for few seconds.
-They will be automatically hidden (it does it at the end of even round to not ruin screenshot of round milestones like a 100sr or something).
+In terms of what the patch do, it force enables displaying those checksums certain rounds (details on that below).
+They are only shown for few seconds and not on milestone rounds (to not ruin screenshots etc.)

 ## There are no linked resources or tools in this section